 Psychologists have a degree in psychology [BA/MA].
-Clinical Psychologists are not usually medically trained but have undertaken a long and robust training following their psychology degree.
-They are primarily concerned with the study of how people think, act, react and interact.
+Clinical psychologists are not usually medically trained but have undergone a long and robust training following their psychology degree.
+They are primarily concerned with the study of how people think, act, react, and interact.

 They can train as a psychotherapist and also counsel people.